hhumbertoAv/ecofloc/README.md

 ## Technical Specifications

+As we mentioned, this initial release of `floc` features four distinct applications, targeting the measurement of power and energy consumption across CPUs, RAM, storage devices, and network interface cards.
+Each application is in its own folder, where you'll find both the source code and configuration files.
+This setup not only facilitates easy exploration and customization but also facilitates understanding.
+While `floc` provides a unified interface to execute all tools collectively, users are still able to delve into each application's specific folder to explore its code, access comprehensive documentation, and make any desired modifications.

-### System Requirements
+### General System Requirements
 FLOC requires an Arch-based or Debian-based GNU/Linux distribution with the Linux kernel version 5.12 or higher.
+Please, refer to each application folder to explore applications' specific requirements.

-### Inputs
+### General Inputs
 <p align="justify">
 FLOC operates with the following primary inputs: